-made contact with the passenger, В and asked her to exit the talk vehicle and to me. was holding her purse В in her lap at this time, I observed a grip of a hand gun in the purse.
-I asked her to leave her belongings in the vehicle and exit and she
+I made contact with the passenger, B and asked her to exit the vehicle and talk to me.
+B was holding her purse in her lap at this time, I observed a grip of a hand gun in the purse.
+I asked her to leave her belongings in the vehicle and exit and she complied.

-The Report was then sent to SGT [E], Grievant's Supervisor.
+The Report was then sent to SGT Holdwick, Grievant's Supervisor.
 At the car stop and search, Grievant had been wearing a body cam which was turned on at the time.
 Grievant did not review the video before writing his Report.
 Grievant then went home.